callison-burch/callison-burch.github.io/teaching-statement.md

 </p>

-I teach one of the most popular courses at Penn, which is our Artificial Intelligence (AI) course.
+I teach one of the most popular classes at Penn, which is our Artificial Intelligence (AI) course.
 This semester (Fall 2023), the course has an enrollment of 600 students – 400 in-person, plus 200 online students who are doing a master's from Penn Engineering Online.
 Even with more than 500 students in my course, I consistently receive excellent teaching reviews.
 I worked hard to achieve this scale and quality in my teaching.

 <div class="hidden-sm hidden-xs">